nRF24/RF24/docs/using_cmake.md

 ## Installing the library

+You can install the library in a few different ways.

+- Building and installing the library from source code is preferable since it will include all the latest changes.
+- Installing the library (via a package manager) from a pre-built package is mostly for cross-compiling purposes, but it can be useful for environments that don't have all the build-time dependencies (namely CMake).

 @warning If you have previously installed the library from source code using the [the older instructions](md_docs_linux_install.html), then you will need to uninstall it manually to avoid runtime conflicts.